Big-Life-Lab/PHES-ODM/roadmap.md

 1. Explanation - understanding-oriented.
 1. Reference - information-oriented.

-- Several presentations have introduced the OMD.
-Let's make these available.
+- Several presentations have introduced the ODM.
+Let's make the recordings available as a first step.
+Next, create additional visual documentation for specific functionalities.
-- Peer-review description with DOI reference.
+- Peer-review description with a permalink/DOI reference which would facilitate sharing and referencing within the scientific community.
-- Consider a website that organizes document for a wide audience of users.
+- Consider a website that organizes documentation for a wider audience of users that not necessarily know how to work with GitHub.

 ## Process